 What to do if your neighbour tells you they’re going to perform work under the Party Wall etc Act 1996, or what to do if your neighbour tells you they’re going to conduct work.
+How can you go about preventing and resolving party wall disputes?

 The Party Wall etc Act 1996 establishes a legal framework for avoiding and resolving conflicts over party walls, boundary barriers, and excavations near neighbouring structures.